Thinking like a Jazz drummer goes way beyond drum beats and drum fills. It’s a skill that deeply connects drummers to the music they play.

 Practice thinking like a Jazz drummer

-If you can jam with your friends, join a Jazz jam session or book your own gigs, you can create opportunities to practice thinking like a Jazz drummer.
+Jam with your friends, join a Jazz jam session or book your own gigs, you can create opportunities to practice thinking like a Jazz drummer.

 So often in Jazz playing, virtuosity is applauded and teamwork is forgotten.
 It’s the teamwork and communication between the instruments that truly make Jazz music special.

 When we think, listen and converse we create something together far greater than we could alone.

-Get ready for your Jazz drumming gigs.
+Supercharge your Jazz drumming practice.
 Download high-quality, effective DRUMLESS TRACKS.
-Improve your time, feel, comping and soloing.
-Learn to play better with real musicians.
+Improve your time, feel, Jazz comping and soloing.
+Practice with real musicians too.